 “I got to work with some extremely creative people,” said Fleischer.
 “Not just photographers, but stylists, set/prop designers and hair/makeup artists as well.
 I found it both exciting and challenging to strategize the best way to present their work to the world.
 What an amazing experience!”

 “In less than a year, we re-branded the product with a new logo, designed a new can, developed a website and broadened our distribution while supporting Detroit and an American made, eco-friendly product,” she said.
-“It was an interesting turn of events, and I must say that immersing myself in the world of aerosol paint was a bit of struggle, trying to figure out who uses it and why.
-Now, I see it as a great source for artists—not just graffiti artists and industrial artists, but those who work with home improvements and furniture.”
+"It was an interesting turn of events, and I must say that immersing myself in the world of aerosol paint was a bit challenging.
+However, I see it as a great source for artists—not just graffiti artists and mixed media/industrial artists, but those who work with home improvements and furniture as well.”

 What Fleischer enjoys most about her involvement with Plutonium Paint is the opportunity to document the work of artists using the company’s product.
 She recently self published a book called “Straight Back from the Future” that highlights street art in Detroit through a collection of her photographic work. http://www.blurb.com/bookstore/detail/2847218